joshuawertheim/joshuawertheim.github.io/about.md

 Joshua Wertheim is a Software Engineer based in the San Francisco Bay Area of California.

-He has naturally become interested in a handful hobbies over the years.
+He has naturally become interested in a handful of hobbies over the years.

 Baseball, cars, photography -- these are just a few!